liming-liu/distortion_hotmap/README.md

 # distortion_hotmap
 ## Utility
-To visulize the lattice distortion after the geometric optimization of the supercell by `VASP`
+To visulize the lattice distortion after the geometric optimization or along a dynamic trajectory.
+Structure file in `vasp` format.

 ## Flow chart
 1. Data of two corresponding `POSCAR`s